NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

 You are now logged in as <your.email@example.com> and should be able to continue in your ssh session.
 ```

-(where your.email@example.com should be your actual e-mail used for DSP).
+(where your.email@example.com should be your actual email used for DSP).

 Once you get that, you can go back to the terminal, pressing return there should
 advance and allow your ssh client to connect your actual virtual machine.